by Rosemarie Tremblay-LeMay MD FRCPC

-In reality, CLL and SLL is one disease with two names.
-This is because both CLL and SLL are made up of the same type of cancer cells.
-The only real difference between CLL and SLL is where the cancer cells are found.
-When the cancer cells are found in lymph nodes and other solid organs but not in the blood the disease is called SLL (a lymphoma).
-When the cancer cells are found in the blood the disease is called CLL.
+When examined under the microscope, the tumour cells in SLL look the same as the tumour cells found in another type of cancer called chronic lymphocytic leukemia (CLL).
+The only real difference between CLL and SLL is where the tumour cells are found.
+When the tumour cells are found in lymph nodes and other solid organs but not in the blood the disease is called SLL.
+When the tumour cells are found in the blood the disease is called CLL.
 Because of these differences, SLL is classified as a type of lymphoma while CLL is classified as a type of leukemia.

 Patients that present with SLL can eventually develop CLL, or vice-versa, and patients can present with both at the same time.
 For that reason, the disease is often described under the name CLL/SLL.

-Overtime, CLL/SLL can change into a more aggressive type of lymphoma.
+Over time, SLL can change into a more aggressive type of lymphoma.
 Pathologists call this a transformation.
 Your pathologist will carefully examine the sample to look for any evidence of transformation.

 Because these conditions are more aggressive, they require different treatment than CLL/SLL without transformation.